isomerpages/moe-serangoonsec/_announcements/Announcements/'My Ideal Canteen' Design Challenge.md

 Here are some guidelines you must follow when designing the canteen space:

-a.
-It must be a versatile space, functioning as a dining area during recess hours and transforming into a study space during after-school hours.
+**a.**	It must be a versatile space, functioning as a dining area during recess hours and transforming into a study space during after-school hours.

-b.
-The space must be optimised to accommodate all the students during recesses.
+**b.**	The space must be optimised to accommodate all the students during recesses.
 Therefore, besides the usual sit-and-eat arrangement, you may propose ideas for stand-and-eat section.

-c.
-Create an open layout that allows for easy movement and a sense of spaciousness.
+**c.**	Create an open layout that allows for easy movement and a sense of spaciousness.
 It must not be enclosed or air-conditioned but naturally ventilated, supported by fans.

-d.
-Furniture proposed must be safe, comfortable, sturdy, durable, not too heavy, and easy to maintain.
+**d.**	Furniture proposed must be safe, comfortable, sturdy, durable, not too heavy, and easy to maintain.

-e.
-A single table must accommodate minimally a group of 6 students or staff.
+**e.**	A single table must accommodate minimally a group of 6 students or staff.

-f.
-Natural elements, such as potted plants can be added to bring life to the canteen space.
+**f.**	Natural elements, such as potted plants can be added to bring life to the canteen space.

-g.
-Artwork on walls can be considered to add character to the canteen.
+**g.**	Artwork on walls can be considered to add character to the canteen.

 **7. - Submission Requirements**

-<br>a.
-All entries must be submitted by 5pm on 25 October 2024 to the school email: Serangoon_ss@moe.edu.sg
+**a.**	All entries must be submitted by 5pm on 25 October 2024 to the school email: Serangoon_ss@moe.edu.sg

-<br>b.
-File size must not exceed 20MB.
+**b.**	File size must not exceed 20MB.

-<br>c.
-All entries can either be hand crafted or digitally drawn and must be in colour.
+**c.**	All entries can either be hand crafted or digitally drawn and must be in colour.

-<br>d.
-All entries must be accompanied with a write-up explaining the design concept (minimum 250 words).
+**d.**	All entries must be accompanied with a write-up explaining the design concept (minimum 250 words).

-<br>e.
-School will accept up to 2 entries per person/ team.
+**e.**	School will accept up to 2 entries per person/ team.

-<br>f.
-By submitting the entries, you agree to Serangoon Secondary School using the design ideas in whole or in part to renovate the canteen.
+**f.**	By submitting the entries, you agree to Serangoon Secondary School using the design ideas in whole or in part to renovate the canteen.

 **8. Evaluation of Entries**

-<br>a.
-A panel of judges comprising School Leaders, School Advisory Committee Representatives and selected teachers will evaluate the entries.
+**a.**	A panel of judges comprising School Leaders, School Advisory Committee Representatives and selected teachers will evaluate the entries.

-<br>b.
-Designers of the shortlisted entries will be required to make a presentation to the panel of judges explaining their ideas.
+**b.**	Designers of the shortlisted entries will be required to make a presentation to the panel of judges explaining their ideas.

-**9. Awards**
+**9. - Awards**

-<br>All participants will be presented with a certificate of participation.
+All participants will be presented with a certificate of participation.
 The designers of the 12 winning entries will be awarded trophies and vouchers.

-**10. Announcement of Results**
+**10. - Announcement of Results**

-<br>The results will be released before 5pm on 10 January 2025.
+The results will be released **before 5pm on 10 January 2025**.
 School’s decision shall be final.

 <hr>